mehulagg/gitlab/doc/user/project/integrations/jira.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/3622) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.2.

-You can browse and search issues from a selected Jira project directly in GitLab.
+You can browse, search and view issues from a selected Jira project directly in GitLab.
 This requires [configuration](#configure-gitlab) in GitLab by an administrator.

 ![Jira issues integration enabled](img/jira/open_jira_issues_list_v13.2.png)